DiscordGuide/discordguide.github.io/content/index.md

 **So what is this?**

 Well, we are Discord Guide!
 Discord Guide is a Discord Partnered Community-ran project on [DiscordApp](https://discordapp.com).
-What we do is we provide content, and support for how to utilize Dicsord.
+What we do is we provide content, and support for how to utilize Discord.

 ![](http://i.imgur.com/okvUjXI.png)